Active assembly and non-reciprocal dynamics of elastic membranes: Introduction

-Being composed of energy-consuming motile units, active fluids exhibit persistent turbulent-like flows in the absence of any external drive~\cite{AditiSimha2002, Sanchez2012, wensink2012meso,Zhou2014}.
-Such flows power the random motion of embedded passive objects, allowing them to explore space more efficiently than passive Brownian motion~\cite{Wu2000,Sanchez2012,mizuno2007nonequilibrium}.
-Motivated by these observations~\cite{Grober2023}, we study the self-assembly of fiber networks whose motion is powered by an active fluid.
-Specifically, we use a microtubule-based active fluid to power dynamics of otherwise passive actin bundles.
-In the active fluid, adhesive actin bundles move chaotically, colliding with each other, creating permanent connections, and assembling into an elastic network.
-In the ensuing actively driven self-assembly process, the emerging elastic structures exert feedback on the active drive, creating a cascade of interacting structural and dynamical processes that ultimately yield centimeter-sized thin elastic sheets that exhibit robust large-scale self-shearing oscillations.
-These experiments demonstrate how materials with complex structure, mechanics, and dynamics emerge from an initially structureless suspension of active and passive components.
-They provide an initial step towards mimicking biological morphogenesis with synthetic materials.
+In synthetic systems, one can generate a non-equilibrium drive with active fluids built from energy-consuming components~\cite{AditiSimha2002, Sanchez2012, wensink2012meso,Zhou2014}.
+Such materials exhibit autonomous chaotic flows that power the motion of embedded passive objects, allowing them to efficiently explore the phase space~\cite{Wu2000,DiLeonardo2010,Sokolov2010,Sanchez2012}.
+In turn, such non-equilibrium dynamics can bring together attractive passive particles to generate and grow structures, and once assembled, activate their dynamical soft modes~\cite{Jia2022,Grober2023,pedersen2024active,frechette2025active,palacci2025emergent}.
+We explore active assembly of passive non-thermal actin fibers powered by microtubule (MT)-based active flows.
+Adhesive actin filaments and bundles move chaotically in the active flow, colliding with each other, creating permanent connections, and assembling into an elastic membrane.
+During the ensuing active assembly process, the emergent actin-based elastic structures exert feedback on the MT-based active drive, initiating a multiscale cascade of interacting structural and dynamical processes.
+Ultimately, we observe the emergence of thin elastic membranes, which exhibit system-size limit-cycle oscillations generated by a non-reciprocal coupling between in-plane actin displacement and MT tilt.
+These observations reveal the potential of active assembly, where, similar to a biological morphogenesis, complex life-like materials emerge from a structureless mix of active and passive components.